Raccoon

 Behavior

 For a long time, people believed that raccoons wash their food or soak it with water if it is too dry for them.
-You can indeed watch raccoons in the zoo doing this.
-Yet they do it because they are bored and/or because living in the zoo makes them sick.
-But it is true that raccoons check their food and everything they can get hold of very carefully.
-They turn every item to and fro and it appears as if they were washing it.
+Actually, you can observe this behavior in zoos.
+However, they only do it because they are locked up and bored.

 Senses and Abilities

-Dogs can hold a bone firmly in place with their paws.
-Cats are a bit smarter and catch little animals with their “claw tools”.
-Or they open doors with their paws.
-But that’s just about everything they can do.
-Raccoons, on the other hand, are so skillful with their fingers that they can untie knotted shoelaces, open cages, steal coins from shirt pockets or even turn screw-nuts.
-Nobody and nothing is safe from raccoons!
+Raccoons are so skillful with their fingers that they can untie knotted shoelaces, open cages, steal coins from shirt pockets or even turn screw-nuts.
+No one and nothing is safe from them.

 Intelligence